kloeckner-i/db-operator/docs/creatingdatabases.md

     - plpgsql
 ```
 By default, `pg_stat_statements` extension will be enabled.
-If below error occurs during database creation, the module must be loaded by adding pg_stat_statements to shared_preload_libraries in postgresql.conf of the server side.
+If below error occurs during database creation, the module must be loaded by adding pg_stat_statements to shared_preload_libraries in postgresql.conf on the server side.
 ```
 ERROR: pg_stat_statements must be loaded via shared_preload_libraries
 ```